mohimali/wsl2-guide-windows-10/README.md

 - Windows 11 Wayland is one implementation of a Display Server .
 It comes packaged with Windows 11.
 Windows 10 does not, therefore the `DISPLAY` export isn't needed but you can override this if you wish to use your own X Server if you are on Windows 11.
 - Its recommended you run intellij from within wsl2 to get a more native linux experience.
 It also indexes faster.
 - Use ~/.bashrc if your using bash or ~/.zshrc for zsh users.
+- Modern operating systems use 64 bit apps to make use of more then 4gb of ram.
+Remember x86 is the same as 32bit.
+Try and use 64bit applications where possible.
+In a windows title bar if its blank it is usually 64bit(if you are running a 64bit Windows 10), ensure it doesnt say x86 especially for powershell.

 # Pre-requisites
 - WSL 2 is only available in Windows 10, Version 1903, Build 18362 or higher.